tonymm55/react-weather-app/README.md

 # Weather App

-A weather forecast app, create using React.
+A weather forecast app, created using React whilst on the Command Shift bootcamp.

 The app uses the Open Weather API to retrieve and display 5-day weather forecast data for towns and cities in the United Kingdom.
 It includes detailed information such as: minimum and maximum temperature, humidity...